dylancromer/flipper/README.md

 flipper
 =======

-This branch uses Sigurd Naess' FFT module from Enlib.
-If you cannot satisfy this dependency, use the master branch.

 Originally authored by Sudeep Das and Toby Marriage, this fork of flipper is jointly maintained on the ACT organization.

 Documentation can be found at: